 This article will cover the following topics:

 St. Edwards University is committed to ensuring that its website is accessible to individuals with disabilities in compliance with the requirements of Section 504 of the Rehabilitation Act of 1973 and the statute's implementing regulations at 34 C.F.R.
 Part 104, and Title II of the Americans with Disabilities Act of 1990 and that statute's implementing regulations at 28 C.F.R.
 Part 35.
-View the full Notice to Persons with Disabilities.

 Learn more about St. Edwards University's commitment to ADA Accessibility and Student Disability Services (SDS).
+View the St. Edward's Accessibility Guidelines.

 According to The World Wide Web Consortium (W3C), Web accessibility means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.
 Our goal is to provide digital resources that everyone can access, perceive, understand, and navigate.